View the Executive Summary for this Brief.

 By the Numbers

-Financial literacy among Americans has been steadily declining; according to the Financial Industry Regulatory Authority (FINRA) Foundation’s 2018 National Financial Capability Study (the most recent study, as of early 2022), the rate of financial literacy for Americans fell from 42% to 34% between 2009 and 2018, despite the fact that over 70% of Americans self-report being highly financially literate.
-Take the FINRA Financial Literacy Quiz.
+Financial literacy among Americans has been steadily declining.
+According to the Financial Industry Regulatory Authority (FINRA) Foundation’s National Financial Capability Study, the rate of financial literacy for Americans fell from 42% to 34% between 2009 and 2018, despite the fact that over 70% of Americans self-report being highly financially literate.
+The latest results in the 2022 FINRA study, Investors in the United States: The Changing Landscape, “reveals a new generation of younger and less experienced investors that is vastly different from older generations in their investment behaviors and attitudes.”

 The National Financial Capability Study found that almost 80% of Americans have at least one of six types of debt, including credit card balances, mortgages, auto loans, student loans, unpaid medical bills, or non-bank loans such as those from the government or payday loans.
 Another 30% of Americans have three or more of these types of debt simultaneously.

-According to the U.S. Federal Reserve’s Report on the Economic Well-Being of U.S. Households in 2020, only 36% of non-retired American adults believe their savings are on track for a secure retirement, and 26% of Americans have no retirement savings at all.
+According to the U.S. Federal Reserve’s Report on the Economic Well-Being of U.S. Households, only 36% of non-retired American adults believe their savings are on track for a secure retirement, and 26% of Americans have no retirement savings at all.
 Over half of the respondents in the National Financial Capability Study indicated they have not even tried to determine how much they would need to save for retirement.

 Long-term planning may be a burdensome endeavor, but Americans do not fare much better in the short-term.
 The Federal Reserve found more than 25% of American adults had one or more bills they were unable to pay in a given month, or were one $400 financial setback away from being unable to pay them.
 Only 49% of respondents to the National Financial Capability Study indicated they have 3 months’ worth of emergency funds – this is an improvement from the 35% in 2009, but still just barely half of the respondents.